-- 267. Based on the responses gathered by the ONS published Business Impact of COVID-19 Survey (BICS)118, a number of industries appear to have lower rates of businesses trading than usual, despite being allowed to operate under the The Health Protection (Coronavirus, Restrictions) (England) Regulations 2020.
-Industries that could hypothetically see an increase in the number of businesses continuing to trade, without a change to regulations are: manufacturing (79% reported trading) and construction (73.2% reported trading)119.
-It is also possible that more businesses within 'Wholesale and retail trade, and repair of motor vehicles and motorcycles' (75.2% reported trading) could open, although the feasibility of this will in part be determined by restrictions on consumers. - 268.
+- 283. Based on the responses gathered by the ONS published Business Impact of COVID-19 Survey (BICS)121, a number of industries appear to have lower rates of businesses trading than usual, despite being allowed to operate under the The Health Protection (Coronavirus, Restrictions) (England) Regulations 2020.
+Industries that could hypothetically see an increase in the number of businesses continuing to trade, without a change to regulations are: manufacturing (79% reported trading) and construction (73.2% reported trading)122.
+It is also possible that more businesses within 'Wholesale and retail trade, and repair of motor vehicles and motorcycles' (75.2% reported trading) could open, although the feasibility of this will in part be determined by restrictions on consumers. - 284.
 The average proportion of staff on furlough, as estimated by responding businesses that continue to trade, suggests that there are high proportions of furloughed staff in the following industries, despite the businesses that they work for still trading; construction (an average of 45.7% of staff furloughed), wholesale and retail trade and repair or motor vehicles and motorcycles (34.2% of staff), administrative and support service activities (33.9%), and transportation and storage (31.1% of staff).
 Accommodation and food service activities (49.8%) and arts, entertainment and recreation (46.5%) industries also report high average proportions of furloughed staff, although it should be noted that these industries are subject to stronger restrictions.
-Encouraging businesses in industries that are not subject to stronger restrictions to re-open as normal has the potential to decrease the number of people furloughed.
+Encouraging businesses in industries that are not

+120 Table 1 https://britainthinks.com/pdfs/Covid19-Diaries-Data-Tables-April-2020.pdf subject to stronger restrictions to re-open as normal has the potential to decrease the number of people furloughed.
 The return to work for transport workers is likely to be determined by a return to normal working patterns in other sectors.